ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Document Category in Master Data

-On receiving a request to add Document Category with the input parameters (code, name, descr, lang_code and is_active), the system stores the Document Category in the DB
+On receiving a request to add Document Category with the input parameters (code, name, descr, lang_code and is_active), the system stores the Document Category in the DB as per the below listed steps
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * name - character (64) - Mandatory